tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 }
 ```

 This error is coming from our old friend `featured: "false"`.
+This is exactly the kind of assurance you'd get from a CMS, but without any of the overhead.
 After fixing the issue, we get what we expected:

 ```json
 {